Safe Sport Act Lawyer

 The lawyers at The Fierberg National Law Group excelled at the best law schools and trained specifically to help survivors achieve justice, regain power, and compel reform.
 It is our sincere belief that survivors of violence and discrimination have meaningful options for seeking justice, regaining the upper-hand, and beginning the process of putting their lives back together.
 This pursuit of justice and meaningful resolution must be supported by intelligent, trained, and passionate legal firepower.

-As the only nationwide legal team focused on winning justice for victims of violence and abuse, our safe sport lawyers help victims and their families hold perpetrators, schools, and sports organizations accountable.
+As the only nationwide legal team focused on winning justice for victims of violence and abuse, our Safe Sport Act lawyers help victims and their families hold perpetrators, schools, and sports organizations accountable.
 We leverage our unique, close relationships with the country’s leading nonprofit advocacy groups, with whom we regularly confer, and at times, “partner” on cases to increase a victim’s ability to obtain justice and cause systemic change.
 Such groups include:

 - The National Crime Victim Law Institute